-Reduce budget by \$10,000 for administration to align funding levels with the finance plan for the new Housing Levy approved by the City Council in ordinance 123013.
-Of note, of the \$1.89 million anticipated to be collected in 2010 for administration from the 2009 Housing Levy, \$1.73 million is appropriated in the 2010 Adopted Budget and \$164,000 will be appropriated in future years to fund inflationary increases in administrative expenses.
+Reduce budget by \$10,000 for administration, should the 2009 Housing Levy be approved by voters in 2009.
+This funding level is consistent with the finance plan approved by the City Council in ordinance 123013.
+Of note, of the \$1.89 million anticipated to be collected in 2010 for administration from the 2009 Housing Levy, \$1.73 million is appropriated in the 2010 Proposed Budget and \$164,000 will be appropriated in future years to fund inflationary increases in administrative expenses.